Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public event IPConnection::Disconnected(IPConnection sender, short disconnectReason)

- This event is called whenever the IP Connection is disconnected, possible reasons are:
+ This event is triggered whenever the IP Connection got disconnected from a Brick Daemon or to a WIFI/Ethernet Extension, possible reasons are:

  * IPConnection.DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.
  * IPConnection.DISCONNECT_REASON_ERROR (1): Disconnect because of an